Why is the Flying Scotsman so famous?

 In 1924, the London and North Eastern Railway decided to officially name the train the Flying Scotsman.
 To promote the service they named an express locomotive the “Flying Scotsman”.
 By the 30th November 1934, the Flying Scotsman had become the first steam locomotive to be officially authenticated at reaching 100 miles per hour (160.9 km/h).

-As of 1963, the locomotive was no longer required, as the railway moved out of the steam-age era and was bought up privately.
-It wasn’t long before it became the symbol of “the great days of steam”, running trips all over the country.
+Within 1963, the locomotive was no longer required.
+Most railways sadly moved out of the steam-age era and ended up being bought by private companies.
+It was not long before it became the symbol of “the great days of steam”, running trips all over the country.

 In 1989, the Flying Scotsman set a record for the longest non-stop run by a steam locomotive.
 It covered 422 miles (679 km) on the 8th August, whilst travelling through Australia.
-In 2004, the National Railway Museum saved the iconic locomotive from being sold abroad.
+The National Railway Museum saved the iconic locomotive from being sold abroad in 2004.
 The NRM workshop team worked hard to fully overhaul the locomotive – something that visitors can view themselves on the Museum’s workshop balcony.
 The final cost of the restoration was valued at £4.5 million in September 2016.

-In 2016, the locomotive returned to run on the mainline under its own power once again, after its 10-year restoration was completed.
+During 2016, the locomotive returned to run on the mainline under its own power once again.
+Finally the ten year restoration was completed.

-Today, the most famous train in the world occasionally makes trips all over the UK on special rail tours, which are open to the public.
+Today, the most famous train in the world occasionally makes trips all over the UK on special rail tours.

 Is this your favourite steam train?
 You can see what my favourite is at the My Top 5 Steam Locos post.